heliomarpm/helpers/README.md

 ###### Made with [contrib.rocks](https://contrib.rocks).

-That said, there's a bunch of ways you can contribute to this project, like by:
+### ❤️ Support this project

-- :beetle: Reporting a bug
+If this project helped you in any way, there are several ways to contribute.
-- :page_facing_up: Improving this documentation
+Please consider supporting it!

-- :rotating_light: Sharing this project and recommending it to your friends
+- ⭐ Starring the repository
-- :dollar: Supporting this project on GitHub Sponsors or Ko-fi
+- 🐞 Reporting bugs
-- :star2: Giving a star on this repository
+- 🧾 Improving the documentation

-## 📢 Support the Project
+- 🚨 Telling others about it

-If you appreciate that, please consider donating to the Developer.
+- 💰 Supporting via GitHub Sponsors, Ko-fi, Paypal, LiberaPay

 <p>
   <!-- PixMe -->